Wednesday, May 24, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you just read!

 Comments are subject to approval, redaction, or removal.
+You're in the no-nonsense zone and that applies BOTH ways.

 It's generally faster to get answers via site/page search.
 Your question/comment is one of many Dong Knows Tech receives daily.

-1. Strictly no bigotry, profanity, trolling, violence, or spamming, including unsolicited bashing/praising/plugging a product, brand, piece of content, or person (•).
+1. Strictly no bigotry, falsehood, profanity, trolling, violence, or spamming, including unsolicited bashing/praising/plugging a product, a brand, a piece of content, a webpage, or a person (•).

-2. You're presumed to have read this page in its entirety, including related posts and links in previous comments -- questions already addressed will likely be ignored.
+2. You're presumed and expected to have read this page in its entirety, including related posts and links in previous comments - questions already addressed will likely be ignored.

 3. Be reasonable, attentive, and respectful!
 (No typo-laden, broken-thought, or cryptic comments, please!)